It’s no secret that great minds think alike. That’s probably one reason why it’s common for people to choose a spouse based on their own profession.

 - Revised Pay As You Earn (REPAYE)

-Most people with Federal loans can apply for these income-driven repayment plans, regardless of what type of employer they work for.
-After 20-25 years, your remaining loan balance will be forgiven.
+Most people with federal loans can apply for these income-driven repayment plans, regardless of what type of employer they work for.
+After 20 to 25 years, your remaining loan balance will be forgiven.

-Here’s the kicker for the PSLF program, however: you can actually have your loans forgiven in half the time—in as little as 10 years instead of 20-25—if you meet some criteria and complete some forms.
+Here’s the kicker for the PSLF program.
+You can have your loans forgiven in half the time (in as little as 10 years instead of 20 to 25) if you meet certain criteria, like having eligible loans.

-But because you’ll normally pay off your student loans after 10 years anyway, you can only really take advantage of PSLF if you’re on an IDR plan.
-Only then will your payments will be stretched out past the 10-year hurdle.
-If you stay on the standard 10-year repayment plan, you won’t have anything left to forgive by the time the 10-year mark comes up.
+But because you’ll normally pay off your student loans after 10 years anyway, you can only take advantage of PSLF if you’re on an IDR plan.
+Only then will your payments be stretched out past the 10-year hurdle.
+If you stay on the 10-year standard repayment plan, you won’t have anything left to forgive by the time the 10-year mark comes up.

-If your income suddenly increases after several years of low payments, you still can stick with PSLF.
+If your adjusted gross income (AGI) suddenly increases after several years of low payments, you can stick with PSLF.
 You’ll just use the cap on PAYE or IBR to ensure you have something left to forgive.

-To qualify for PSLF, you’ll need to make 120 qualifying payments while employed full-time in a government or non-profit 501(c)(3) position.
-These payments do not need to be continuous (i.e., you don’t lose your balance of qualifying payments if you take a temporary break to work for a private employer).
+To qualify for PSLF, you’ll need to make 120 qualifying payments while having full-time employment in a government or non-profit 501(c)(3) position.
+These payments don’t need to be continuous.

-Each year you’ll need to complete an employment certification form and send it in.
-It’s not technically required to send it in each year, but you will need one on file for each year, so it’s easier to do it now rather than 10 years down the line.
+Each year, you’ll need to complete an employment certification form.
+It’s not technically required to send it in each year, but it’s easier to do it now rather than 10 years down the line.
 Then, after you’ve made 120 payments, you complete a form to apply for your loan balance to be wiped away like a Mr. Clean Magic Eraser.

-If you’re trying to maximize the benefit you get from PSLF, it makes sense to minimize your monthly student loan payments as much as possible.
+If you’re trying to maximize the benefits of PSLF, it makes sense to minimize your monthly student loan payments as much as possible.
 The less you pay now, the greater the amount that will be forgiven.

 Using this strategy, it looks like you have a smaller income because your spouse’s income isn’t included.
 Thus, the loan payments you need to make under an income-driven repayment plan will be smaller.
-A smaller monthly payment = a greater forgiven amount after you’ve made the obligatory 120 qualifying payments.
+A smaller monthly payment means a greater forgiven amount after you’ve made the required 120 qualifying payments.

 However, it’s not that simple.

-If you file your taxes as married-filing-separately, you may get a lower student loan payment, but you could easily end up owing more in taxes since married-filing-separately folks are often taxed at a higher rate.
+If your tax filing status is “married filing separately”, you may get a lower student loan payment.
+But you could easily end up owing more in taxes since married filing separately folks are often taxed at a higher rate.

 Put another way:

-- If you file your taxes jointly, your student loan payments might be higher.
+- If you file taxes jointly, your student loan payments might be higher.

-- If you file your taxes separately, your taxes might be higher.
+- If you each file a separate federal income tax return, your taxes might be higher.

 The only way to know for sure which is the better option is to compare each scenario.
-To do this, you’ll need to work with an accountant (unless you’re personally handy at tax numbers) to see what the difference in your tax liability will be if you and your spouse file separately, or jointly.
+To do this, you’ll need to work with a tax advisor (unless you’re personally handy at tax numbers) to see what the difference in your tax liability will be if you file separately or jointly.

-One trick that works well if you use TurboTax is to open the prior year’s returns and toggle between “Married Filing Joint” and “Married Filing Separate” in the software.
+If you use tax software, like TurboTax, you should be able to open the prior year’s returns and toggle between “Married Filing Joint” and “Married Filing Separate” in the software.
 The difference in the tax bill will be the tax penalty.

-Compare that to what your student loan payment would be if you file jointly or separately (you can call up your loan servicer to get this information or use our Student Loan Forgiveness and Repayment Calculator.
+Compare that to what your student loan payment would be if you file jointly or separately.
+You can contact your loan servicer to get this information or use our Student Loan Forgiveness and Repayment Calculator.

-While the only way to know for sure if you should file jointly or separately is to run the numbers, there are some clues that can help guide you.
+The only way to know for sure if you should file jointly or separately is to run the numbers.
+But there are some clues that can help guide you in your decision.

 Filing separately for the IBR and PAYE programs is generally better for married couples with similar incomes.
-In this case, the tax penalty is usually lower than if one spouse earns a vastly higher amount than the other spouse.
+In this case, the tax penalty is usually lower than if one spouse’s income is a vastly higher amount than the other spouse’s salary.

 In this case, the math is more likely to work out in your favor because any tax penalty is likely not high enough to wipe out the savings you’ll get from a lower student loan payment.

-If you sign up on our email list to get our calculator, you’ll be able to model the payment difference between married filing separate and married filing joint.
+If you sign up on our email list to get our calculator, you’ll be able to model the payment difference between married filing separately and married filing jointly.

 If you want to estimate the difference in taxes between the two filing statuses, try out the married filing separate calculator below.
 It assumes you use the standard deduction and doesn’t constitute formal tax advice.
 That said, I hope you find it to be a useful starting point.

-Taking advantage of PSLF on the REPAYE Program
+Taking advantage of PSLF on the REPAYE program

-Here’s why: while you’re paying off your loans, interest will continue to accrue.
-If the amount of interest that you’re supposed to pay each month is higher than your monthly payment amount under an income-driven plan, it will be tacked on to your loan balance, and it will continue to grow over time rather than shrink.
+Here’s why.
+While you’re paying off your loans, interest will continue to accrue.
+If the amount of interest that you’re supposed to pay each month is higher than your monthly payment amount under an IDR plan, it will be tacked on to your loan balance.
+It will continue to grow over time rather than shrink.

-But, if you’re on the REPAYE program, the government will pay half of the difference between the interest owed and your annual payment, meaning that your loan balance will grow slower over time.
+But, if you’re on the REPAYE program, the government will pay half of the difference between the interest owed and your annual payment.
+This means your loan balance will grow slower over time.

 Let’s look at an example.

-Let’s say Bob Loblaw owes $300 in interest as a part of his student loan payment.
-But, if his monthly payment amount is capped at a smaller amount—say, $200—there’s a $100 difference.
+Let’s say Bob owes $300 in interest as a part of his student loan payment.
+But, if his monthly payment amount is capped at a smaller amount — say $200 — there’s a $100 difference.

-If Bob Loblaw is on a non-REPAYE plan, each month that $100 difference will be tacked on to his loan balance, and it will get larger over time.
+If Bob is on a non-REPAYE plan, each month that $100 difference will be tacked on to his loan balance.
+And it will get larger over time.

-But if Bob Boblaw is on the REPAYE program, the government will pay half the difference—$50—while the other $50 is tacked on to his loan balance.
-It will still grow over time but at half the rate.
+But if Bob is on the REPAYE program, the government will pay half the difference ($50) while the other half is added to his loan balance.
+It’ll still grow over time but at half the rate.

-If Bob Loblaw decides to leave his public service job and start a private practice with his wife Bobetta, he’ll have a much smaller balance to pay off or have forgiven over time thanks to the interest subsidies from the REPAYE program.
+If Bob decides to leave his public service job and start a private practice with his wife, he’ll have a much smaller balance to pay off or have forgiven over time thanks to the interest subsidies from the REPAYE program.

-Finally, let’s look at a couple common questions we get from readers and clients.
-Make sure to check out our Top 40 PSLF Tips to get the full scoop.
+Let’s look at some common questions we get from student loan borrowers.
+Make sure to check out our top PSLF tips to get the full scoop.